edwinli8/top-boardgame-traits/README.md

-# What are the characteristics of a good board game?
+# What are the characteristics of a top board game?

 INTRO